Artists at HOW is a community of artists who contribute to HOW with their artworks. We would like to thank them for their contribution.

-Helsinki Open Waves (HOW) is a translingual non-profit, community-driven art platform that provides rent-free space and tools where people can create and represent themselves with their own languages and cultures in order to contribute to a more diverse society without borders.
-Within this platform, we explore and reimagine new ways for a translingual society to challenge the hegemony of monolingualism.
+Helsinki Open Waves (HOW) is a translingual, non-profit, community-driven platform that encapsulates a network of trans-local radio and audio practices.
+In addition, HOW offers its participants a rent-free sound studio located at Culture Center CAISA, all the necessary technical assistance, and tools for them to actualize their own content with complete artistic independence and represent themselves with their own languages and cultures, helping to create a more diverse society in Finland, and hopefully elsewhere.
+The goal is to create a multi-voiced shared space that is supported by contributors' participation.
+Within this platform, we explore and reimagine fresh strategies for a translingual society to oppose the hegemony of monolingualism.

 “Humanity today is facing a massive extinction: languages are disappearing at an unprecedented pace.
 And when that happens, a unique vision of the world is lost.
 With every language that dies we lose an enormous cultural heritage; the understanding of how humans relate to the world around us; scientific, medical, and botanical knowledge; and most importantly, we lose the expression of communities’ humor, love, and life.
 In short, we lose the testimony of centuries of life.”
 Endangered Languages Project

-There are a number of themes introduced each month regarding different topics.
-You can choose your preferred topics and send your proposals via the Open Call page on the Helsinki Open Waves (HOW) website.
+There are a number of themes introduced each month.
+Contributors can choose their preferred topics and send their proposals via the Open Call page on the Helsinki Open Waves (HOW) website.